 The Graduate School of Engineering Science, Osaka University (ES-OU) has two Master's courses, a regular Japanese course and a Special Program of "Engineering Science 21st Century" in which all lectures and instruction are given in English.
 JLU students will be admitted to the Special Program of "Engineering Science 21st Century" in ES-OU.
+In this program, students will be requested to choose at least nine lectures, four seminars and four special studies (Master thesis), as given in the following table.
+The list of lectures given in English is shown in list 2.
+Students can also have internship training at a Japanese company or research organization.

 ES-OU aims to acquire a strong international reputation through increased exchange of students and researchers, and in joint research projects.
-For this objective, ES-OU has decided to offer a new inter- disciplinary program, in which all lectures, as well as all instructions and supervision in research-related activities and seminars are given in English.
+For this objective, ES-OU has decided to offer a new interdisciplinary program, in which all lectures, as well as all instructions and supervision in research-related activities and seminars are given in English.
 The students are not required to learn Japanese to join this program.
 In this program, globally recognized and highly qualified graduates are expected to be educated under the guiding principles of ES-OU, which strives to integrate science and technology.